Welcome to your Casting Masterclass with Christie Lee Manning!

 • Be front lit and side lit if possible

-• Make sure your background is simple & clean (not busy)
+• Make sure your background is simple & clean

-• Check your sound and make sure you can be heard
+• Make sure you can be heard

 • Be on your voice (don't whisper)

-• Have a scene partner and give yourself someone to speak to
+• Give yourself someone to speak to

 • There is no need to see you move around